Alex3397/every-new-manjaro-setup-config/README.md

 # Every new manjaro setup and config.
-Install and setup configuration for my own use, so that every time I boot a new manjaro distro seting up stuff go as fast and smooth as possible.
+Install and setup configuration for my own use, so that every time I install a new manjaro distro seting up stuff go as fast and smooth as possible.
 It'll serve as way to store useful commands for downloading regularly used apps and their configurations.

 ### Installation.